emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. 21 servers, but they don't auto-switch if ones fails. 🟡
-1. Some servers have episode auto-next, but many don't. 🟡
+1. Site does have episode auto-next on some servers. 🟡
 1. UI is fine but not much going on. 🟡
 1. Players have built in subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️